 Q: Can Irish whiskey and bourbon be used interchangeably in cocktails?

 Irish whiskey and bourbon have distinct flavor profiles, so they may not always be interchangeable in cocktails.
-However, depending on the specific recipe and the desired flavor profile, Irish whiskey and bourbon can be substituted for one another.
+However, depending on the specific recipe and the desired flavor profile, one can substitute Irish whiskey and bourbon for one another.
 It’s always best to experiment and adjust the measurements to achieve the desired taste when substituting one whiskey for another in a cocktail.